- Open Access

 The author would like to acknowledge all the authors of articles cited in the paper.
 In addition, the author gratefully acknowledges OCMT, Sultanate of Oman for their support and encouragement.

 Abstract- Present era is of technology and among the technology Information Communication Technology (ICT) is the most important.
 It is a power and playing critical and vital role in all aspect of human life.
 It has integrated the world and changed the entire global economic, social, political and educational scenario.
 Global overall growth and development largely depend upon skilled workforce which is possible through quality education.
 ICT is a product of education but was mostly used by the economic entities.
 It has fundamentally changed the practice and procedures of all forms of endeavours within business, society, governance and in education.
 It gradually transformed education from traditional to highbred and impacted teaching method, learning approaches, scientific research and accessing information.
+A lot of students choose the topic of ICT for their essays but eventually, they prefer to buy college essays since the topic gets confusing when you dig into it.
 Therefore, in this paper researcher tried to examine the role, challenges and impact of ICTs, how it is facilitating student, teachers and end users and in addition he tried to explore the potential for future growth and development.

 Keywords: ICT, ICT tools, Virtual, Learner, Learning, Educator, Blended, E-Learning, Integrated Learning, Impact, Learning Outcome, Online, Face to Face, pedagogies